 What is the average cost per linear foot for a sidewalk shed in Manhattan?

-Manhattan sidewalk shed installation averages $125 to $180 per linear foot, with a median of approximately $150/LF.
+Manhattan sidewalk shed installation averages $130 to $180 per linear foot [1], with a median of approximately $155/LF.
 This covers installation only.
-Monthly rental adds $25 to $45 per linear foot, and removal adds $50 to $80 per linear foot.
-Total project cost for a 12-month, 60-foot Manhattan shed is approximately $42,000 to $55,000 depending on ancillary fees and project duration.
+Monthly rental adds an estimated $25 to $45 per linear foot, and removal adds an estimated $50 to $80 per linear foot.
+Total project cost for a 12-month, 60-foot Manhattan shed is approximately $43,000 to $55,000 depending on ancillary fees and project duration.

 How much does sidewalk shed rental cost per month in NYC?